 Information that enables users of financial statements to assess the inputs and valuation techniques used to develop fair value measurements of plan assets at the reporting date.
 For fair value measurements using significant unobservable inputs, an employer shall disclose the effect of the measurements on changes in plan assets for the period.
 To meet those objectives, the employer shall disclose the following information for each class of plan assets disclosed pursuant to (b) above for each annual period:

-The level within the fair value hierarchy in which the fair value measurements in their entirety fall,2 segregating fair value measurements using quoted prices in active markets for identical assets or liabilities (Level 1), significant other observable inputs (Level 2), and significant unobservable inputs (Level 3)
+The level within the fair value hierarchy in which the fair value measurements in their entirety fall,2 segregating fair value measurements using quoted prices in active markets for identical assets or liabilities (Level 1), significant other observable inputs (Level 2), and significant unobservable inputs (Level 3).
+Investments reported at net asset value (NAV) shall not be captured within the fair value hierarchy, but shall be separately identified.

-Information about the valuation technique(s) and inputs used to measure fair value and a discussion of changes in valuation techniques and inputs, if any, during the period.
+Information about the valuation technique(s) and inputs used to measure fair value, or the use of NAV, and a discussion of changes in valuation techniques and inputs, if any, during the period.

+Investments measured using the NAV practical expedient must also comply with the NAV disclosure requirements detailed within SSAP No. 100, paragraph 54.

 Footnote 2 - In some cases, the inputs used to measure fair value might fall in different levels of the fair value hierarchy.
 The level in the fair value hierarchy within which the fair value measurement in its entirety falls shall be determined based on the lowest level input that is significant to the fair value measurement in its entirety.
 Assessing the significance of a particular input to the fair value measurement in its entirety requires judgment, considering factors specific to the asset or liability.